- Explain the relationship between the two hemispheres of the brain

 It can be said that the spinal cord is what connects the brain to the outside world.
 Because of it, the brain can act.
 The spinal cord is like a relay station, but a very smart one.
 It not only routes messages to and from the brain, but it also has its own system of automatic processes, called reflexes.

-The top of the spinal cord merges with the brain stem, where the basic processes of life are controlled, such as breathing and digestion.
+The top of the spinal cord is a bundle of nerves that merges with the brain stem, where the basic processes of life are controlled, such as breathing and digestion.
 In the opposite direction, the spinal cord ends just below the ribs—contrary to what we might expect, it does not extend all the way to the base of the spine.

 The spinal cord is functionally organized in 30 segments, corresponding with the vertebrae.
 Each segment is connected to a specific part of the body through the peripheral nervous system.
 Nerves branch out from the spine at each vertebra.
 Sensory nerves bring messages in; motor nerves send messages out to the muscles and organs.
 Messages travel to and from the brain through every segment.